vishal786-commits/Yulu_Bikes_A-B_Testing/README.md

-# Yulu_Bikes_A-B_Testing
+# Yulu Bike Rental Analysis

-A/B Testing, Hypothesis testing and EDA on shared bike rentals (Yulu dataset)
+This repository contains an EDA and hypothesis-testing report for shared bike rentals (Yulu dataset).
+The main report PDF is `yulu_hypothesis_testing_report.pdf`.
+See the PDF for visuals, code snippets, and insights.